lukebouch/lukebouch.com/src/content/posts/cubital-tunnel-syndrome.md

 I wore the braces for over a month with negligible results.
 In fact, sometimes it even felt worse after wearing them.
 I even broke on in my sleep.
 Oops 😁.
 The doctor said since they didn’t seem to be helping, not to bother with wearing them.
 Or at least not wear the **one** I have left.

 At this point, I was running out of non-surgical options and so after thinking about it got a week or two, I called and scheduled the surgery.

+I was actually able to get an appointment relatively fast because there were some cancellations.
+About two weeks later, I was in the waiting room.

+I was extremely nervous about the surgery but by God’s grace, everything went very smoothly.
+I was knocked out so good that I don’t remember a thing about the surgery and very little of before and after.

+I was on the couch the first few days but by Monday, the surgery was on Friday) I had my splint off and was able to move my arm.

+It took the better part of a week before I was moving my arm freely without discomfort.